 What can be taken from the above is that a balance must be struck between the engineering department (application specific requirements) and the finance department (budgetary constraints) by selecting the best performing product in its class at the best cost per unit.

-With accurate information and objectivity, Halberd Bastion is able to provide this advice and other powerful recommendations to clients that help drastically lower the initial costs (reduce Capex), minimise risk, improve network performance and reduce ongoing costs by future proofing solutions (reduce Opex).
+With accurate information and objectivity, our company is able to provide this advice and other powerful recommendations to clients that help drastically lower the initial costs (reduce capex), minimise risk, improve network performance and reduce ongoing costs by future proofing solutions (reduce opex).